srujanapple/q/README.md

 Make sure to change the name from "small_test.csv" to your local data set name.
 ### Results:
 <img width="1468" alt="Screenshot 2024-11-28 at 1 10 27 AM" src="https://github.com/user-attachments/assets/0929aec6-33e1-4001-9e74-9cd6b0a7b3ac">
+### Challenges Faced
+Implementing ElasticNet from Scratch:
+Designing a custom gradient descent algorithm to balance L1 and L2 regularization while ensuring convergence required significant effort.
+Achieving accurate soft-thresholding for the L1 penalty and integrating it with the L2 penalty was challenging.

+Parameter Tuning:
+Selecting optimal values for hyperparameters like alpha, l1_ratio, learning_rate, and tolerance required extensive experimentation.
+Without automated tools like GridSearchCV, tuning parameters manually was time-intensive.

+Dataset Compatibility:
+Ensuring the implementation could handle diverse datasets, including those with missing values, non-numeric features, or extreme multicollinearity, involved additional preprocessing steps.

+Validation and Debugging:
+Testing the model on synthetic and real-world datasets (e.g., California Housing) and debugging discrepancies with scikit-learn's ElasticNet outputs required careful comparisons and fine-tuning.

+Performance Optimization:
+Iterating through a large number of data points and features during gradient descent caused computational overhead.
+Optimizing the implementation for efficiency while maintaining accuracy was a critical challenge.

+Future Work
+Limitations
+Scalability:
+The current implementation uses basic Python libraries like NumPy and is not optimized for very large datasets.
+For datasets with millions of rows or thousands of features, the execution time could be significantly higher compared to libraries like scikit-learn.

+Non-Linearity:
+The model assumes a linear relationship between features and the target variable.
+Non-linear relationships cannot be effectively modeled without additional feature transformations or kernel-based methods.

+Sparse Datasets:
+Although ElasticNet is designed for sparse datasets, handling extremely sparse or imbalanced datasets may require further preprocessing, such as imputation, normalization, or sampling techniques.

+No Automated Parameter Tuning:
+The implementation lacks features like cross-validation or grid search for automated hyperparameter tuning, which are commonly used to optimize performance.

+### Future Work
+Performance Optimization:
+Enhance the computational efficiency by parallelizing gradient descent or leveraging GPU-based computation using libraries like CuPy or TensorFlow.

+Expand Dataset Compatibility:
+Add support for datasets with categorical variables through automated encoding techniques and preprocessing pipelines.

+Hyperparameter Tuning:
+Integrate automated hyperparameter tuning methods like grid search or random search to streamline experimentation.

+Non-Linear Extensions:
+Introduce polynomial features or kernel methods to capture non-linear relationships in the data.

+Robustness Testing:
+Conduct extensive tests with more diverse datasets, including high-dimensional, sparse, or noisy data, to further validate the model's effectiveness.

+Visualization Enhancements:
+Improve visualizations by including residual plots, regularization path plots, and feature importance rankings for better interpretability.

+### Conclusion
+The ElasticNet regression model implemented in this project demonstrates the ability to combine L1 and L2 regularization effectively, balancing feature selection and coefficient shrinkage.
+By building the model from scratch, we gained deeper insights into the inner workings of gradient descent, regularization, and optimization techniques.
+The model performed well on the California Housing dataset, producing comparable results to established libraries like scikit-learn.

+While the implementation is robust for small to medium-sized datasets, challenges with scalability, non-linearity, and parameter tuning highlight opportunities for future improvements.
+With additional optimization and feature expansion, this implementation can serve as a solid foundation for more complex machine learning applications.